citusdata/citus_docs/extra/write_throughput_benchmark.rst

 Benchmark UPDATE commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, pgbench opens a single connection to the database and sends INSERT commands through this connection.
+By default, pgbench opens a single connection to the database and sends UPDATE commands through this connection.
 To benchmark write throughput, we're going to open parallel connections to the database and issue concurrent commands.
 In particular, we're going to use pgbench's -j parameter to specify the number of concurrent threads and -c parameter to specify the number of concurrent connections.
 We will also set the duration for our tests to 30 seconds using the -T parameter.

 To run pgbench with these parameters, simply type::